tired business woman

 Don’t Snooze, Take the Credit Now!

-If you are eligible, you can take the credit on your first quarter form 941 which is due April 30, 2021.
+If you are eligible, you can take the credit on your first quarter form 941 which is due April 15, 2024 for claims relating to 2020 and April 15, 2025 for claims relating to 2021.
 If you do not take the credit now, you may amend your 941 later.
 Taking the credit now will increase your cash flow sooner rather than later.

 How KatzAbosch Can Help